vamc007/Rough/README.md

- I want to develop an open source project "Rough".
+ I want to develop an open source project "Rough"